 - All students assemble under the Primary COLA and a brief assembly on Monday mornings.

-- School Assemblies are conducted twice a Term in the Ogilvie Hall.
-All dates for these will be advised in our fortnightly newsletters.
+- School Assemblies are conducted twice a Term in the Ogilvie Hall with each stage hosting an assembly each semester.
+All dates for these will be advised on Compass.

-ASSESSMENT OF PUPILS are sent home twice yearly:
+ASSESSMENT OF PUPILS are accessible via Compass twice yearly: